Ohm's Law / Power Wheel Calculator

 Limitations

-- Does not include conductor impedance, voltage drop, or cable reactance.
+- Does not determine conductor ampacity, voltage drop, OCPD, SCCR/AIC, equipment listing, or NEC compliance.

 References